kuzzleio/documentation-old/guide/source/includes/essentials/_proxy-configuration.md

 Any option given under `logs/<log type>/transport` will be passed as-is to Winston related transport.

-<aside class="warning">As Kuzzle proxy configuration is stored in text mode, any option where Winstong would accept a function is not supported</aside>
+<aside class="warning">As Kuzzle proxy configuration is stored in text mode, any option where Winston would accept a function is not supported</aside>

 #### Supported transports